ShowLove/Torah/torah_web_scraper/README.md

 #1 Check for the name of your Parasha in the Eng Data base
 ./data/torah_parashot_eng.json

-#2 Put that name & data into eng now file
+#2 Put that name & data into eng now_parasha.json file
 #  Copy from { to } and delete the ,
 #  Change       "Name": "Balak", --> "Parasha": "Balak",
 ./data/now_parasha.json